David Di Tommaso: Sedan

 Di Tommaso moved to Sedan in 2001.
 He made 24 appearances during the 2001–02 season.
 In 2002, he received a call-up for the France national under-21 team to replace the injured Julien Escudé for a match against the French team against Portugal.
-He was a finalist in the 2002 UEFA European Under-21 Championship with the France.
+He was a finalist in the 2002 UEFA European Under-21 Championship with Les Bleus.

 The 2002–03 season started off well for Di Tommaso, scoring the first goal of his career in an away match against Bordeaux, the 1–1 equaliser on 6 October 2002 in a match that ended in a 2–2 draw.
-The season quickly turned into a relegation battle which Sedans did not win, ending in nineteenth place of the Ligue 1 table and suffering relegation.
+The season quickly turned into a relegation battle which Sedan did not win, ending in nineteenth place of the Ligue 1 table and suffering relegation.
 In Ligue 2, Di Tommaso maintained his position as a regular starter, appearing in 26 games and receiving one direct red card in a match against Chamois Niortais.
 He scored the second goal of his career against Amiens on 27 March 2004 in a match with three red cards.
 At the end of the season, Di Tommaso left the club after helping them to fifth place in the table.